 There are many ways you can help children and their families get the care they need.

 To better understand current health needs in our community, Boston Children’s Hospital conducts a comprehensive needs assessment every three years.
+The hospital is currently completing its assessment for 2016.
 The findings inform the direction of our community mission and the scope of our community health work.
 It also helps to ensure that we are utilizing our resources and leveraging community partnerships in the most effective way.

-Our last assessment focused on Boston and specifically children and families living in our four priority neighborhoods—Roxbury, Mission Hill, Fenway and Jamaica Plain.
+Our last assessment was completed in 2013 and focused on Boston and specifically children and families living in our four priority neighborhoods—Roxbury, Mission Hill, Fenway and Jamaica Plain.

 It had three goals:

 1. evaluate the current health status of children and families

 2. identify current health priorities as well as emerging health concerns

 3. understand strengths, resources and gaps in health and health care services

 Click here for the Summary Guide to our Community Needs Assessment completed in 2013.

 We start by reviewing current data on social, economic and health indicators in Boston.
 For this assessment we also had data from the Boston Child Health Study, a survey conducted by the Boston Public Health Commission with support from Boston Children's.
 The heart of our assessment is direct and external feedback from community residents and stakeholders.
 We hold focus groups with residents and interview providers, elected officials and staff from community-based organizations and health centers.
 Their feedback is invaluable to our assessment process so we sincerely thank them for their time.